jingjie00/Adaptive-Focal-Loss-in-Multi-Task-Personality-Recognition-for-Mitigating-Hard-Class-Imbalance-Bias/README.md

-# README: Personality-Stratified with Adaptive Focal Loss for Hard Class Imbalance in Multi-Dimensional Personality Recognition
+# Personality-Stratified with Adaptive Focal Loss for Hard Class Imbalance in Multi-Dimensional Personality Recognition

 ## Dataset Details